 Tom has a pile of books next to his bed at home.
 He wants to make a stand for these books so that his room looks a bit neater.
 He thought about making a stand using materials he can easily get hold of, such as paper.
 His idea is to make 4 pillars and then place a cardboard sheet on top on which to place his books.
-But, Tom does not know which type of pillar would be the strongest - triangular, circular, or square.
+But, Tom does not know which type of pillar would be the strongest triangular, circular, or square.
+VISIT

-Let's help Tom and do an investigation to find out which shape of pillar is the strongest for him to make a book stand.
+Different shapes for structures. goo.gl/Q9XLd Let's help Tom and do an investigation to find out which shape of pillar is the strongest for him to make a book stand.